rsms/llvmbox/README.md

 llvmbox is a highly "portable" distribution of the LLVM tools and development libraries, without external dependencies.

-Simply unpack the tar file and you have a fully-functional compiler toolchain that is fully self-contained (does not need libc or even a dynamic linker to be present on your system.)
+Simply unpack the tar file and you have a fully-functional compiler toolchain that is fully self-contained (on Linux, it does not need libc or even a dynamic linker to be present on the target system.)

 Features: